bkawula/django-swiftbrowser/docs/install.md

         python manage.py runserver
         ```

-If you're planning to do any front end changes, specifically any css changes, be sure to read the [Compiling the CSS (Foundation)](foundation.md).
+If you're planning to do any front end changes, specifically any CSS changes, be sure to read the [Compiling the CSS (Foundation)](foundation.md).

 ### Extra step for Scholars Portal Staff
 At Scholars Portal, we have access to a paid library of icons from [Glyphicons](http://glyphicons.com/).
 Our copy is held on gitlab - so ask someone on the systems team to give you access to the "fonts" repository under "Bartek Kawula".
 To add this library to the repo, follow these steps: